Loyola College of Culion

-Loyola College of Culion is a private, Catholic, secondary and higher education institution run by the Philippine Province of the Society of Jesus, in Culion, Palawan, Philippines.
+Loyola College of Culion is a private, Catholic, Jesuit, secondary and higher education institution run by the Philippine Province of the Society of Jesus, in Culion, Palawan, Philippines.
 The school was opened by the Jesuits in 1936 for the purpose of having a school for the children of leprosy patients.

 History

 Beginnings

 In 1936, the Sisters of Saint Paul of Chartres were running the Hijas de Maria Dormitory for female lepers.
 Mother Superior Donatienne persuaded Jesuit Fr.
 Hugh J. McNulty to open an elementary school for the girls, originally in portions of their dormitory.
 The new school was opened in 1936, named the Culion Catholic School.

 In June 1939, the Philippine government recognized the first private educational institution in Culion, Palawan: the Culion Catholic Primary School.
 With the outbreak of World War II, the school was forced to close in 1942.
 It reopened in 1947 as a coeducational grade school called the Culion Catholic School, remaining exclusively for children of those with leprosy.